 Have gratitude for babywearing.
 Babywearing has given my children an attachment to people, a safe place to be, a mother who can still practice law.
 It was there when my son had a brain injury, when my daughter tests my last nerve, when I learned to love a selfie.
 Babywearing has given me a community, a safe space, a hobby.
 Thank you.

 When it is over, it won’t really be over, though.
-I’ll still be here, mostly as an attorney working risk management stuff, less like a blogger or even a caregiver babywearer, but that’s me… growing up, not out.
+I’ll still be here, mostly as an attorney working risk management stuff and learning more about brain injury law, less like a blogger or even a caregiver babywearer, but that’s me… growing up, not out.
 I encourage you to do the same.

 Cynthia Soliz is an Austin-based liability attorney and risk-management professional in private practice.
 She was a babywearer long before she was an attorney and although her massive youngest child is rarely worn anymore, she enjoys wearing other people’s babies, writing about it, and taking babywearing selfies (true story).
 The opinions expressed are truly her own (damn right) and do not reflect the opinions of BWI National or any of its affiliates.
 She received no financial compensation for this writing, but believes professional babywearing educators should be compensated for their work.